You log into a virtual meeting and you are one of many squares in the gallery of participants.

 Smooth and productive virtual meetings are not the sole responsibility of facilitators.

-Participants must also do their part and can add tremendous value by preparing and presenting
+Participants must also do their part and can add tremendous value to productive virtual meetings by preparing and presenting